SURFnet/eduxchange-eu-tech-docs/index.md

 - What is the edubroker?
   - The edubroker is a component hosted by SURF that initiates the enrollment-process for a student.
 The broker provides a visual interface with feedback for the student.
 - How can I enable the edubroker for my offerings on the frontend?
   - Currently, when a student clicks on a enrollment button in eduxchange.eu, the student is sent to a form or an email.
+After installing the enrollmengt receiver and connecting it to your SIS it can be enabled in the catalog.
 To enable the broker for your offerings, SURF has to change a setting for you.
 Ask SURF if you want to activate the broker for your offerings.

 ## About Enrollment